 Bonfire night is an English tradition which is steeped in political and social history.
 Small children are far too young to understand this, but they still enjoy chanting this popular rhyme which has lots of rhythm and atmosphere:

 should never be forgot!

-If you have a young family, don’t feel like you have to miss out.
-As long as little ones are well wrapped up and in slings or buggys there is no need to avoid the fun completely.
+If you have a young family, you don’t need to miss out.
+As long as little ones are well wrapped up and in slings or buggys everyone can join in the fun.
 It’s obviously better to choose a family friendly display & some ear muffs or defenders may also be a good idea!